inBeat/inbeat-website/content/top-influencers/instagram/architecture/singapore/_index.md

 ---
-title: Top 10 Architecture Instagram Influencers In Singapore In 2023
+title: Top 10 Architecture Instagram Influencers In Singapore In 2024
 description: >-
-  Find top architecture Instagram influencers in Singapore in 2023.
-Most popular hashtags: #architecture #singapore #design.
+  Find top architecture Instagram influencers in Singapore in 2024.
+Most popular hashtags: #architecture #travel #singapore #marinabaysands.
 platform: Instagram
-hits: 10
+hits: 15
-text_top: Identify the most popular Instagram influencers on inBeat.
+text_top: Analyze the top-rated Instagram profiles on inBeat.
-text_bottom: inBeat has 10 Instagram influencers like this in Singapore for you to connect with.
+text_bottom: Our database has 15 Instagram influencers like this in Singapore for you to collaborate.
 profiles:
   - username: "sensorshift"
     fullname: >-